Admissions representatives will be happy to direct you to the most appropriate person in the Division to answer your question.

-Working closely with your Program Director, you will be able to accommodate a semester abroad, which could potentially include an international internship, while satisfying all of the required coursework for your Computer Networking & Cybersecurity major.
+Working closely with your Program Director, you will be able to accommodate a semester abroad—which could include an international internship—while satisfying all of the required coursework for your major.